Thomson–East Coast Line

 The Thomson–East Coast Line (TEL) is a medium-capacity Mass Rapid Transit (MRT) line in Singapore.
-Coloured brown on the rail map, it is fully underground.
-When fully completed, the sixth line on the country's MRT network will serve 36 stations around 57 km in length, becoming one of the world's longest driverless rapid transit lines.
-It runs along a combined north–south and east–west corridor, starting in the north at Woodlands town, passing through Upper Thomson and the towns of Ang Mo Kio and Bishan, heading south to the city-centre at Orchard Road and Marina Bay, subsequently heading eastwards along the eastern coast of the country through Kallang, Marine Parade, southern Bedok and Upper East Coast, before passing through Changi Airport and ending at Tanah Merah.
+Coloured brown on the rail map, it is the sixth line of the MRT network and is fully underground.
+When fully completed, it will be around 57 km in length and serve 32 stations, becoming one of the world's longest driverless rapid transit lines.
+It runs along a combined north–south and east–west corridor, starting in the north at Woodlands town, passing through Upper Thomson and the towns of Ang Mo Kio and Bishan, heading south to the city centre at Orchard Road and Marina Bay, and subsequently heading eastwards along the eastern coast of the country through Kallang, Marine Parade, southern Bedok and Upper East Coast, before passing through Changi Airport and ending at Tanah Merah.

 The line was first announced by the Land Transport Authority (LTA) on 15 August 2014, merging the previously planned and distinct Thomson (TSL) and Eastern Region (ERL) lines.
 By then, construction of the TSL had already begun in January 2014.
 The line is being opened in stages, beginning with Stage 1 (Note: From Woodlands North to Woodlands South.) on 31 January 2020.
 Stage 2 (Note: From Springleaf to Caldecott.) opened on 28 August 2021 and Stage 3 (Note: From Stevens to Gardens by the Bay.) opened on 13 November 2022.
 Stage 4 (Note: From Tanjong Rhu to Bayshore.) opened on 23 June 2024 while Stage 5 (Note: Bedok South and Sungei Bedok.) is scheduled to open from the second half of 2026.
-Meanwhile, Mount Pleasant and Marina South stations, which were structurally completed as part of Stage 3, remain non-operational due to the perceived lack of developments in the area at this given time.
+Meanwhile, Mount Pleasant and Marina South stations, which were structurally completed as part of Stage 3, remain non-operational due to the perceived lack of developments in their areas of service.